MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcount-aggfunction.md

 ---
 title: dcount() (aggregation function) - Azure Data Explorer
-description: Learn how to use the dcount() function to return an estimate of the number of distinct values of an expression in the group. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the dcount() function to return an estimate of the number of distinct values of an expression within a group. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022